chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 ---

+## Barriers

++ What exists in our current organization and culture that would prevent you from making changes we have talked about?
++ What actions can you take tomorrow?

+---

 ![](pics/IMG_2075.jpg)

 ---
-## Barriers
-DW: *What exists in our current organization and culture that would prevent you from making changes we have talked about?*

-*What actions can you take tomorrow?*